 Here is an over-simplified guide to size selection:

 - The amperage of the load largely determines everything else.

 - This, along with the distance to the load, determines the size of wire based on the wire selection tables.

 - The current carrying ability of the wire determines how big a fuse to use.

 Selecting the correct breaker size is a real problem for most custom and standard panels on the market.
-The issue is the impossibility of anticipating what breakers will be needed on a distribution panel, since all boats are different.
+The issue is the impossibility of anticipating what breakers will be needed on a distribution panel since all boats are different.
 Blue Sea Systems solves this problem simply.
-They reason that the majority of circuits onboard will have loads of less than 15A (certainly that is the case with most electronics, lights, pumps, small refrigerators, etc.).
+They reason that the majority of circuits onboard will have loads of less than 15A (certainly that is the case with most electronics, lights, pumps, and small refrigerators).
 They also reason that most wire used for circuits will be at least 14-gauge, although it may be as small as 16-gauge.
 Therefore, they supply their panels with 15A circuit breakers throughout the panel, for the following reasons:

 - If the circuit uses 16-gauge (small) wire, which has an ampacity of 25A, the breaker will protect it.